Bi-Coloured-Python-Rock-Snake/creature/README.md

 # greenhack

-Thш package allows you to use the async I/O, without the need for async/await keywords.
+This package allows you to use the async I/O, without the need for async/await keywords.
 In other words, it lets you write the code as if it was synchronous, when in fact, it is not.